anshchawla521/DIY_T12_iron/README.md

 The original Code was written by [HomeMade Projects](https://www.youtube.com/watch?v=tIUbGNTiDyI).
 Later i modified it to work with the provided PCB + support for more types of Iron's

+## What did i Learn ?

+I learnt that most of the iron's use a triac and are AC powere or if they are DC work only upto 24V because making mosfets work/switch 60V is very hard